ghostkcleung/tft_framework/tft_framework/src/Image.md

 File f = SD.open ( /* YOUR_PATH */ ) ;
 Image *img = new Image ( f ) ;
 img -> fill ( scr ) ;

+delete img;   // The file also is closed when allocate the image object
 ```

 # Usage of Image